dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 <img src="Image3.png">

 ------------------------------------------------------------------------------------------------------------------------
+### Note:
-NOTE: Open Discover SDK is comprised of x64 assemblies due to unmanaged code dependencies
+Open Discover SDK is comprised of .NET x64 assemblies due to unmanaged code dependencies

-- Run examples in x64 build (either Debug or Release)
+- Run Microsoft Visual Studio C# examples in x64 solution platform (either Debug or Release)
 - To edit WinForm forms, set build platform to "Any CPU" and rebuild.
-This is required to edit WinForm windows.
-When done, set platform back to x64 before executing in either Debug/Release mode.
+This is required to edit WinForm windows as Visual Studio WinForm designer is a 32-bit process.
+When done, set solution platform back to x64 before executing in either x64 Debug/Release mode.
-- If you get initialization exceptions with error messages like "An attempt was made to load a program with an incorrect format" then you are mixing x86 and x64 platforms.
+- If you get run-time initialization exceptions with error messages like "An attempt was made to load a program with an incorrect format" then you are mixing x86 and x64 platforms.